Movement for Reform Judaism

-The Movement for Reform Judaism (MRJ), known as Reform Synagogues of Great Britain until 2005, is one of the two World Union for Progressive Judaism-affiliated denominations in the United Kingdom.

-In 2025, a vote confirmed that the Movement for Reform Judaism will unite with Liberal Judaism into one Progressive Judaism for the UK and Ireland.
+The Movement for Reform Judaism (MRJ), known as Reform Synagogues of Great Britain until 2005, was one of the two World Union for Progressive Judaism-affiliated denominations in the United Kingdom.
+In 2025, a vote confirmed that the Movement for Reform Judaism would unite with Liberal Judaism into one Progressive Judaism for the UK and Ireland.

-It is originally larger and considered to be more traditional in comparison with Liberal Judaism, however differences between the two evaporated in the 21st century with Reform – previously seen as the more traditional – modernising, and Liberal Judaism re-adopting some discarded traditions.
+It was originally larger and considered to be more traditional in comparison with Liberal Judaism, however differences between the two evaporated in the 21st century with Reform – previously seen as the more traditional – modernising, and Liberal Judaism re-adopting some discarded traditions.
 Both denominations came to very similar positions on principle and practice, "seeking to marry the traditions of the past with the realities of the present".

-It is the second-largest Jewish religious group in the United Kingdom, with 19.4% of synagogue-member households.
-The new movement, which will be called Progressive Judaism, will represent about 30 per cent of British Jewry who are affiliated to synagogues.
+It was the second-largest Jewish religious group in the United Kingdom, with 19.4% of synagogue-member households.
+The new movement, Progressive Judaism, represents about 30 per cent of British Jewry who are affiliated to synagogues.